Covenants

 “I am a stranger and a sojourner among you; give me property among you for a burying place, that i may bury my dead out of my sight… after this, Abraham buried sarah his wife in the cave of the field in the land of canaan”

-Now, to us, thousands of years removed from the story, it may come as a surprise that so much of the story is spent on the death and burial of the matriarch of the Hebrews.
-And for those of us living under the New Covenant, this brings forth the question, what happened to Mother Mary at the end of her earthly sojourn?
+Now, to us, thousands of years removed from the story, it may come as a surprise that so much of the story of Abraham is spent on the death and burial of his wife, Sarah, Our Lady, the matriarch of the Hebrews.
+For those of us living under the New Covenant, with the spiritual meanings echoing in our mind as we hear about the Old Stories, this brings forth the question, what happened to Mother Mary?

 Surely, the daughter of the Heavenly Father, the spouse of the Holy Spirit, and the mother of God was cared for at the end of her earthly sojourn more than even the great Abraham cared for his wife at the end of her life.

-For Abraham, in hope of the resurrection and awaiting the promises of God, bought land in the promised land and did so specifically to bury his dead, in this case, his wife.
+For Abraham, in hope of the resurrection and awaiting the promises of God, bought land in the promised land and did so specifically to bury his dead, to bury his wife.
+And the Holy Spirit testifies,

 In doing this he acted very well and honorably, taking account of the resurrection.

-For if he were not expecting his wife who had fallen asleep to rise again, it would have been superfluous and foolish to bury his dead.
-But Abraham, not only the Father of Nations but also the Father of Faith, displayed his faith for us his children by taking care of his wife’s body for the resurrection.
+For if Abraham was not expecting his wife, who had fallen asleep, to rise again, it would have been superfluous and foolish to bury his dead.
+But Abraham, not only the Father of Nations but also the Father of Faith, displayed his faith for us, his children, by taking care of his wife’s body for the resurrection.

-And if the earthly Abraham cared so much about the resting place of the mother of his only-begotten son, surely our Heavenly Father surely cared more for the body of the mother of our Lord?
+And if the earthly Abraham cared so much about the resting place of the mother of his only-begotten son, surely our Heavenly Father cared just as much and in fact more for the body of the mother of our Lord?

-But, since the son of the promise has been raised from the dead two thousand years ago, the hope we have is life not death.
-To dust we may return, but as children of God it is to return to the heavenly Jerusalem, the place where death has no sting nor sorrow.
+But, that was then.
+Before it was fulfilled, before Christ.
+Thousands of years after the life of Abraham, the true son of the promise was raised from the dead!
+Death defeated and curses reversed.
+Now, the hope we have is not dust but God’s eternal breath, not death but God’s eternal life.
+To dust we may return, but as children of God, it is a short resting place for sleep as we await our awakening in the heavenly Jerusalem, the place where death has no sting nor sorrow nor place.

 For as in Adam all die, so also in Christ shall all be made alive… The last enemy to be destroyed is death… Thus it is written, “the first man Adam became a living soul”; the last Adam became a life-giving spirit… Death is swallowed up in Victory… Thanks be to God who gives us the victory through our Lord Jesus christ.

-And though Sarah died, she died in faith.
-Mother Mary lived in faith.
-She held in her arms the one in whom we have faith.
-She was full of faith in way we cannot comprehend as “she pondered these things in her heart.”
-And she was at the cross, seeing the moment inaugurated the new covenant and ushered in the kingdom of God.
-The moment which Saint Matthew records,
+And though Sarah died, she died in faith longing for the promises of God to find their fullness.
+Mother Mary held the fullness of God’s promises in her womb, birthed God’s only begotten and long-promised son, and held in her arms the One in whom we have faith.
+She was full of faith in ways we cannot comprehend as “she pondered these things in her heart.”
+And she was with Jesus at the cross, before she held his dead body in her arms, preparing his body for a short-lived burial.

 And behold, the curtain of the temple was torn in two, from top to bottom; and the earth shook, and the rocks were split; the tombs were also opened, and many bodies of the saints who had fallen asleep were raised, and coming out of the tombs after his resurrection they went into the holy city and Appeared to many.

-And the contrast we see dimly explains the vision of Revelation.
+And the contrast we see with the Old Covenant Lady dimly explains the vision of Revelation.
 At the end of her earthly journey, it is not necessary to bury her, instead she is brought into heaven.
-There is a thread of her heavenly assumption that begins in the story of the entering the Ark of heaven’s mercy, continues with Abraham’s care for his wife’s body, and will extended into the next stories of the Ark of the Covenant and the placing of the Queen Mother in the throne room of the heavenly King.
+There is a thread of her heavenly assumption that begins in the story of the family of God entering the Ark of heaven’s mercy, continues with Abraham’s care for his wife’s body in death and hope of resurrection, and extends into the next stories of the Ark of the Covenant and the placing of the Queen Mother in the throne room of the heavenly King.

-Hence, the Catholic teaching on the assumption of Mother Mary has its roots, prophecies and promises rooted in the predictions and patterns of the Old Covenant stories.
-Not only is it a fitting fulfillment of many Old Testament types of the Ever Virgin Mother of God, but it is a fitting fulfillment for the life of Our Lady of the New Covenant, the mother of the only-begotten son of the promise.
+Hence, the Catholic teaching on the assumption of Mother Mary is rooted in the sacred covenants, rooted in prophecies and promises, found in the patterns and predictions of the Old Covenant stories, and contains the fullness of truth.
+Not only is Mother Mary’s heavenly assumption a fitting fulfillment of many Old Testament types of the Ever Virgin Mother of God, but it is a fitting fulfillment specifically for the life of Our Lady of the New Covenant, the mother of the only-begotten son of the promise, the eternal king who lives forever.

-And so, Sarah was buried, but regarding Mother Mary, the testimony of scripture and the witness of the Church is she is in heaven, brought there by her son.
+And so, Sarah was buried, but regarding Mother Mary, the testimony of scripture and the witness of the Church is the ever-virgin mother of God is in heaven, brought there by her eternal Son.

 Then the dragon was Angry with the woman, and went off to make waR on the rest of her offspring, on those who keep the commandments of God and bear testimony to Jesus.